MNCTTY/parsed_ru_corpuses/README.md

 # parsed_ru_corpuses

-There could be some mistakes / inaccuracies: feel free to text me about or fix it.
+There could be some mistakes / inaccuracies: feel free to text about or fix it.

 ### NOTEBOOKS: